 To avoid this, keep your eye on your water meter to make sure your water usage isn’t skyrocketing for no reason.
 If you notice any discoloration or damp spots on your walls, ceilings, or floors, call a plumber immediately before the damage gets worse.

-If you’re home is experiencing low water pressure, your home may not be the source of fault.
+If your home is experiencing low water pressure, your home may not be the source of fault.
 Sometimes, there can be a leak, break, or buildup in the water main of your municipal water supply.
 This can prevent water from reaching your home and disrupt your water pressure.
-If you think this is the cause, call and alerts the municipal immediately.
+If you think this is the cause and you have a clogged kitchen sink in phoenix, call and alerts the municipal immediately.